dudo-project/antalla/docs-src/source/usage/quick-start.rst

 Quick Start
 ===========

 This section outlines how to configure and deploy *antalla*.
+Make sure you follow all the steps in :ref:`requirements` before proceeding.

 Initializing the database
 -------------------------